Kitchen Backsplash Ideas — 18 Timeless Designs That Will Suit Every Home

 "While the vertical surface is going to be less at risk of staining than the countertop, if you're the sort of person who worries about every scratch then you may prefer a composite like Caesarstone," says Hayley Robson of Day True.
 "It has the beautiful color and veining of marble, but is more durable."

-This sort of material is ideal for use in your kitchen countertop ideas and behind gas hobs where a naked flame could damage a surface over time.
+Materials like marble, quartz or granite are great for your kitchen countertops and look good behind gas hobs where a naked flame could damage a surface over time.

 kitchen backsplash ideas statement tile warm colors